nanoframework/nanoFramework.IoT.Device/devices/RadioTransmitter/README.md

 // The radio is running on FM 106.6MHz using (Kt0803 radio = new Kt0803(device, 106.6, Region.China))
 {
-    // Connect Raspberry Pi or other sound sources to the 3.5mm earphone jack of the module }
+    // Connect a sound sources to the 3.5mm earphone jack of the module }
 ```